music

 Come down, come down, off that weary gallows

-For I bear a pardon all from the Queen.
+For I bear a pardon from the Queen.

 traditional (Irish)